About

 1. Cloud Engineer:

-• Post Tags/Categories: Terraform, Azure, Azure Devops/Github Actions, Git
+• Post Tags/Categories:

-• My most major focus has been “Deploying of all Azure Services using Azure Devops/Github Actions + Terraform”.
+• My major focus has been “Deploying of all Azure Services using Azure Devops/Github Actions + Terraform”.
 Everything is done through IaC instead of Azure Portal.
 Challenge mode on!

 • AKS deployment/management.
 Will post more on this in the future but for now just learning how to use kubectl and k9s for interacting with deployed clusters.
 Stay tuned.